nens/threedi-docs/source/d_viewing_analysing_results.rst

 .. _viewing_and_analyzing_results:

-Viewing and analyzing results
+Viewing and analysing results
 ================================

-*Results can be viewed and analyzed with the modeler interface or the live site.*
+*Results can be viewed and analysed with the Modeller Interface or the live site.*

 .. toctree::
    :maxdepth: 2